Gauge algebra and diffeomorphisms in string field theory

 {\bf Summary of results on the bracket for gauge transformations.} In order to collect our results let us define a constant $\gamma$ playing the role of $\bar A$ (as defined in~\refb{definingAbar}) for bosonic strings, and taking the value appropriate for superstrings: \be \gamma = \ee We now have the algebra of transformations: \be \ee The result for $\bar\lambda_{12}^\mu$ is obtained by exchanging $\lambda_i \leftrightarrow \bar\lambda_i$.
 In terms of the diffeomorphism and Kalb-Ramond gauge parameters, $X_\mu \equiv \tfrac{1}{2}(\lambda_\mu + \bar \lambda_\mu ) $ and $\e_\mu\equiv \tfrac{1}{2}(\lambda_\mu -\bar \lambda_\mu )$ respectively, we have: \be \ee

-\be \ee For purely diffeomorphisms, i.e., $\e_i = 0$, we obtain the algebra: \be \ee In the case of the bosonic algebra calculated using symmetric vertices, after field redefinitions and (field-dependent) redefinitions of the gauge parameters, the algebra, computed from the new gauge transformations, becomes standard.
-From~\cite{Hull:2009mi}, eqn.~(3.32), one obtains: \be
+\be \ee For purely diffeomorphisms, i.e., $\e_i = 0$, we obtain the algebra: \be \ee In the bosonic string theory analysis of Hull and Zwiebach~\cite{Hull:2009mi} the original gauge transformations of the SFT, as expected, give the algebra above with $\gamma=1/4$.
+These gauge transformations were simplified by field redefinitions and (field-dependent) redefinitions of the gauge parameters resulting in eqn.\,(3.22) in~\cite{Hull:2009mi}.
+The algebra was then re-computed from the simpler gauge transformations.
+The result of this computation, given in~\cite{Hull:2009mi}, eqn.~(3.32), imply that: \be